 Here are a few facts about family literacy and the program:

-- For many of the Together We Read families, the donated children’s books are the first book they have actually owned, and they are thrilled with them.
+- For many of the Together We Read families, the new or donated children's books are the first books they have actually owned, and they are thrilled with them.

 - The donated books will be distributed throughout the year to PAR's Together We Read families.